 It's not a new problem, either.
 Career-tech educators will tell you there's been a labor shortage in the skilled trades for decades in the United States.

-Ron Matter is the superintendent of Penta Career Center in Perrysburg, Ohio.
+Ron Matter is the now former superintendent of Penta Career Center in Perrysburg, Ohio.
 He knows the history of the workforce shortage all too well.
-Matter was a guest panelist at a May 2017 roundtable event presented by Gilmore Jasion Mahler on the manufacturing labor shortage.
+The then superintendant was a guest panelist at a May 2017 roundtable event presented by Gilmore Jasion Mahler on the manufacturing labor shortage.
 Help Wanted: Getting Students and Manufacturers to Speak the Same Language brought together educators, officials, manufacturers, students and parents to talk through the challenges and start to discuss solutions.
 Here's what Matter says about how we got to this point.

 "I think a big piece of how we got here is that I guess kinda since World War II we've pushed the idea that a 4-year degree is the only pathway to success for young people, and it has only gotten worse as we've gotten further removed from that late 1940's, early 1950's timeframe, and I don't say that to denigrate a 4 year degree.
 But, a 4-year degree that does not lead you into a productive career path, a job where you can make a good wage and have a good career.